Destinade/AIO-Validator/README.md

 The first copyright symbol should be omitted from the entity checker.<br>
 Initiating 2 concurrent instances should not be allowed.<br>
+Check for non-unique ids.<br>

 ### Planned

 6 hours = Checks if the document follows best practices (e.g., filenames).<br>

+### In Progress

 8 hours = Cross-checks consistency errors against the word manuscript file and markup (e.g., italic and bold words).<br>
-8 hours = Defaults the formatting to nelson.workspace when the language is HTML.<br>

-### In Progress

-6 hours = Checks for missing and unused scripts.<br>

 ### Completed